ddalcino/gommCompiler/README.md

 ### License
 I have chosen the MIT license so that you are free to modify or reuse any of this code as you wish.
-You are free to credit me for my work, but you don't have to.

 ### Quick Start